bobbimanners/Applecorn/README.md

   languages to work correctly.
 For example in BBC BASIC the following commands work: `OPENIN`, `OPENOUT`, `OPENUP`, `BGET#` `BPUT#` `PTR#=`, `EOF#`, `EXT#`.
-- Missing operations include `OSGBPB` and `OSFSC`.
-These are required by the BCPL language system, so currently it is not possible to load the BCPL compiler for example.
 - The VDU driver is quite primitive at present.
 Is supports 80 column text mode (`MODE 0`) and 40 column text mode (`MODE 1`).
 There is currently no graphics support.